-Fans of the Global Offensive pro scene know that the space isn’t without its drama, and while players try to keep things within Valve’s servers -- sometimes a bit tends to come off on social medias.
+Fans of the Global Offensive pro scene know that the space isn’t without its dramas.
+While players tend to try to keep things within Valve’s servers, disagreements can sometimes spill over onto social media.

-Moreover, the two pros in question have had their history of Twitter jabs aimed at each other and both of them weren’t backing down for the next installment in their publicized bout.
+This time around, the two pros in question have had their history of Twitter jabs aimed at each other and neither one was backing down for the next installment in their publicized bout.

-In a June 27 post, apEX was already heated since their latest scrim partners had been late, and was not shy about shining the light on the org at fault.
+In a June 27 post, apEX was clearly heated since his team's latest scrim partners had been late, and was not shy about shining the light on the org at fault.

 “I wish a team could be on time at least once in a year,” apEX said in a since deleted tweet.
 “But it feels like respecting the opposing team isn’t normal.
 Natus Vincere.”

 Not one to take a hit lying down, s1mple chimed in with a simple “yes yes yes,” which set apEX off.
-Fans think the Vitality pro's next reply was alluding to a comment made by s1mple in years past in which he outright called the Frenchman a “retard” in a separate spat with apEX.
+Fans think the Vitality pro's next reply was alluding to a comment made by s1mple in years past in a separate spat with apEX.

-“Biggest retard on earth,” apEX replied to s1imple.
+“Biggest r*tard on earth,” apEX replied to s1mple.
 “Don’t tell (your) manager to come to me next event to shake hands.”

 The reply prompted two Vitality players in apEX and Alex ‘ALEX’ McMeekin to call out the CS:GO superstar for trying “to be the victim,” recalling a previous comment made by s1mple on private in-game servers.

 “Didn’t you say something else?” apEX said, before repeating what s1mple had apparently typed in-game.
-“Shit player, shit person.”
+“Sh*t player, sh*t person.”